List Item

 You don’t need to add ListItem manually.
 It is automatically included when you add BulletList or OrderedList via their addExtensions().
 If you are using StarterKit, ListItem is already included.

-import { Editor, Document, Text, Paragraph, BulletList, OrderedList } from '@domternal/core';
+import { Document, Text, Paragraph, BulletList, OrderedList } from '@domternal/core';import { DomternalEditor } from '@domternal/vanilla';

 @Component({ selector: 'app-editor', imports: [DomternalEditorComponent], template: ` <domternal-editor [extensions]="extensions" [content]="content" (editorCreated)="editor.set($event)" /> `,})export class EditorComponent { editor = signal<Editor | null>(null); extensions = [Document, Text, Paragraph, BulletList, OrderedList]; content = '<ul><li><p>First item</p></li><li><p>Second item</p></li></ul>';}import { Domternal } from '@domternal/react';import { Document, Text, Paragraph, BulletList, OrderedList } from '@domternal/core';